 beta0com

 logical.
 If FALSE column-specific intercepts are assumed.
-If TRUE, a common intercept is used which is allowed only for fourth corner models.
+If TRUE, column-specific intercepts are collected to a common value.

 zeta.struc